Disaster news, distressing news events and school-age children

 Stick to the facts, reassure your child about what has happened, and try to give some context.
 Here are some examples of what you could say about different news events:

-- ‘It hasn’t rained in parts of Australia for a very long time, and lots of families are struggling to pay bills and look after their farms.
+- ‘It hasn’t rained in parts of Australia for a very long time, and many families are struggling to pay bills and look after their farms.
 This has made them sad and worried.
 This story was about some of these families.’

 - ‘I heard you talking with your friends about how the earth is getting hotter.
-Climate change is a problem, and there are lots of very smart scientists working on it.’
+Climate change is a problem, and there are many very smart scientists working on it.’

 Talk about feelings

-Ask your child how he’s feeling and listen to what he says.
-Let your child know that it’s OK to feel worried, angry or sad, and that over time he’ll start to feel better.
-You can also ask him what he needs to feel better.
-It might reassure your child if you share your own feelings and tell him what you’re doing to cope with them.
+Ask your child how they’re feeling and listen to what they say.
+Let your child know that it’s OK to feel worried, angry or sad, and that over time they’ll start to feel better.
+You can also ask your child what they need to feel better.
+It might reassure your child if you share your own feelings and tell your child what you’re doing to cope with them.

 Here are some examples of how to talk about feelings and reassure children after different news events:

 - ‘I feel really sad for the people whose homes have burned down in the bushfires.
 I’m going to take Pup for a walk and think about how I could help.
 Would you like to come?’